-- → To respect one another, and to treat others in the manner that one would want to be treated. - To express one's opinions verbally or in writing. - → To express opinions and ideas in a respectful manner so as not to offend, slander, or restrict, the rights and privileges of others. - 5) To dress in such a way as to express one's personality. - → To dress appropriately in accordance with the dress code, so as not to endanger physical health, safety, limit participation in school activities or be unduly distracting. - 6) To be afforded equal and appropriate educational opportunities. - → To be aware of available educational programs in order to use and develop one's capabilities to their maximum. - 7) To take part in all school activities on an equal → basis regardless of race, color creed, religion, religious practice, sex, sexual orientation, gender, national origin, ethnic group, political affiliation, age, marital status, or disability. - To work to the best of one's ability in all academic and extracurricular activities, as well as being fair and supportive of others. - 8) To have access to relevant and objective → information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems. - To be aware of the information and services available and to seek assistance in dealing with personal problems, when appropriate. - 9) To be protected from intimidation, bullying, → harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, or religious practice, sex, gender/gender identity, sexual orientation, or disability, by employees or students on school property or at a school-sponsored event, function or activity. - To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
+- → To attend school daily, regularly and on time, perform assignments, and strive to do the highest quality work possible and be granted the opportunity to receive an education. - and → To be aware of all rules and expectations an regulating student's behavior and conduct oneself in accordance with these guidelines. - → To respect one another, and to treat others in the manner that one would want to be treated. - → To express opinions and ideas in a respectful manner so as not to offend, slander, or restrict, the rights and privileges of others. - → To dress appropriately in accordance with the dress code, so as not to endanger physical health, safety, limit participation in school activities or be unduly distracting. - → To be aware of available educational programs in order to use and develop one's capabilities to their maximum. - To work to the best of one's ability in all academic and extracurricular activities, as well as being fair and supportive of others. - To be aware of the information and services available and to seek assistance in dealing with personal problems, when appropriate. - To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
 To conduct themselves in a manner that fosters an environment that is free from intimidation, bullying, harassment, or discrimination.
 To report and encourage others to report any incidents of intimidation, bullying, harassment or discrimination.